iuriguilherme/iacecil/README.md

 ---

-Main script uses a mix of MVC design and influence from the python frameworks in use's "way to do it (tm)" and resides at _iacecil/_ package / directory.
+Main script uses a mix of MVC design and influence from the python frameworks in use's "way to do it (tm)" and resides at _src/iacecil_ directory (`iacecil` package).

-Plugins are supposed to work as independent scripts and reside at _plugins/_ directory.
+Plugins are supposed to work as independent scripts and reside at _src/plugins_ directory (`plugins` package).

 Configuration files and local modules / packages are supposed to reside at _instance/_ directory.

-The _doc/_ directory is supposed to be helpful but we all know that it is impossible.
+The _doc/_ directory is supposed to be helpful and have the documentation on everything.
+But we all know that it is impossible.
 If you don't agree that 100% of github repositories can only be understood by it's creator, you're not coding for long enough.
+That said, I'm an easy to reach person and I can answer any questions with attention if you manage to reach me.

 ---